Arsen-Pankiv/Logistics_Analytics/README.md

 ### Recommendation (1): Strategic Network Optimization with Route Expansion

-Our primary recommendation involves the strategic opening of previously unused transportation routes: (W1,DC4), (W2,DC2), (W3,DC2), (W1,DC5), and (W3,DC1).
+Our **primary recommendation** involves the **strategic opening** of previously unused transportation routes: (W1,DC4), (W2,DC2), (W3,DC2), (W1,DC5), and (W3,DC1).
-The specific data regarding the fixed costs, variable costs, and capacity for these newly considered routes were unavailable.
-To ensure the accuracy of our model, we estimated these by calculating the average variable cost of existing outbound routes from Warehouses W1, W2, and W3 to various Distribution Centres (as detailed in Table 2).
+The specific **data** regarding the fixed costs, variable costs, and capacity for these newly considered routes were **unavailable**.
+To ensure the accuracy of our model, we estimated these by calculating the average variable cost of existing outbound routes from Warehouses W1, W2, and W3 to various Distribution Centres (as detailed in **Table 2**).

 <div align="center">
   <img src="screenshots/image_11.png" alt="image_11" width="500" height="200" />
 </div>

-Recognizing that the prior unavailability of these links might stem from higher associated costs, we conservatively increased this calculated average variable cost by €2.
-This increment, representing approximately half of the average variable cost, is intended to account for factors such as longer distances or other increased operational expenses for these newly opened routes.
+Recognizing that the prior unavailability of these links might stem from **higher associated costs**, we conservatively increased this calculated average variable cost by **€2**.
+This increment, representing approximately half of the average variable cost, is intended to account for factors such as **longer distances** or other increased operational expenses for these newly opened routes.

 <div align="center">
   <img src="screenshots/image_12.png" alt="image_12" width="500" height="200" />
 </div>

-A key outcome of the optimization is the strategic integration of the W2-DC2 route into the operational network, which was previously unavailable.
-Complementing this, a notable change in traffic involves Warehouse W1: while the Initial Model directed goods from W1 to DC2, the Adjusted Model now reroutes W1's traffic to DC3 as shown in Figure 4.
+A key **outcome** of the optimization is the strategic integration of the **W2-DC2 route** into the operational network, which was previously unavailable.
+Complementing this, a notable change in traffic involves Warehouse W1: while the Initial Model directed goods from W1 to DC2, the Adjusted Model now reroutes W1's traffic to DC3 as shown in **Figure 4**.

-By implementing these adjustments, the total transportation cost decreased from €824,980.94 to €802,060.27, representing a saving of approximately €22,920.67.
+By implementing these **adjustments**, the **total transportation** cost decreased from **€824,980.94** to **€802,060.27**, representing a saving of approximately **€22,920.6**.
 This demonstrates that the proposed changes lead to a more efficient and cost-effective distribution strategy.

 <div align="center">
   <img src="screenshots/image_14.png" alt="image_14" width="500" height="300" />
 </div>

-The pie chart effectively illustrates that the Route Expansion Model accounts for a smaller proportion (49%) of the combined costs compared to the Initial Model (51%).
+The **pie chart** effectively illustrates that the **Route Expansion Model** accounts for a smaller proportion (**49%)** of the combined costs compared to the Initial Model **(51%)**.
 This directly demonstrates the successful cost reduction and improved efficiency achieved through the model adjustments.

 ### Recommendation (2): Strategic Relocation Proposal – Northeast Site (33×60)

 In large-scale distribution networks, even modest changes in facility location can yield substantial efficiency gains.
-This section explores a targeted relocation of Distribution Centre 1 (DC1) from its existing coordinates at (45, 45) to a proposed site at (33, 60).
-The motivation for this adjustment stems from spatial inefficiencies observed in last-mile delivery to nearby customers, particularly those in the C1–C10 group.
+This section explores a targeted **relocation of Distribution Centre 1 (DC1)** from its existing coordinates at **(45, 45)** to a proposed site at **(33, 60)**.
+The motivation for this adjustment stems from spatial **inefficiencies** observed in l**ast-mile delivery** to nearby **customers**, particularly those in the **C1–C10** group.

 <div align="center">
   <img src="screenshots/image_15.png" alt="image_15" width="600" height="600" />
 </div>

-Figure 6 presents a visual comparison of customer locations relative to both the existing and proposed DC sites.
+**Figure 6** presents a visual comparison of customer locations relative to both the **existing** and **proposed** DC sites.
 Customers are color-coded to indicate which of the two DCs they are closer to, making it clear that the proposed site better aligns with the majority of nearby demand points.

 <div align="center">
   <img src="screenshots/image_16.png" alt="image_16" width="500" height="200" />
 </div>

-According to Table 4, 8 out of the 10 customers in this cluster would be geographically closer to the proposed DC, some by a substantial margin such as Customer C9, whose distance drops from 22.8 to just 3.61 units.
+According to **Table 4**, **8** out of the **10** customers in this cluster would be geographically closer to the proposed DC, some by a substantial margin such as Customer **C9**, whose distance drops from **22.8** to just **3.61** units.

 <div align="center">
   <img src="screenshots/image_17.png" alt="image_17" width="500" height="200" />
 </div>

-Operational implications of this shift are further highlighted in Figure 7, which compares total network costs under the current and proposed configurations.
-The optimized solution with the new DC location results in a reduced total cost of €811,587.08, compared to €824,980.94 in the initial setup.
-This cost improvement of over €13,000 validates the effectiveness of the relocation strategy.
+Operational **implications** of this shift are further highlighted in **Figure 7**, which compares total network costs under the **current** and **proposed** configurations.
+The optimized solution with the new DC location results in a reduced total cost of **€811,587.08**, compared to **€824,980.94** in the initial setup.
+This cost improvement of over **€13,000** validates the effectiveness of the relocation strategy.

-## Limitations
+## Limitations and Possible Improvements of Initial Model and Strategic Recommendations

+### Model-Specific Limitations

+**Estimated Cost Parameters:** New route costs and capacities were approximated using averages, which may reduce accuracy.
+**Improvement**: Replace with real transport data once available.

+**Unverified Route Feasibility:** Regulatory, geographic, or infrastructure constraints were not validated.
+**Improvement:** Assess operational feasibility of proposed links.

+**Simplified Cost Assumptions:** Uniform uplifts (e.g., €2/kg) oversimplify real variability.
+**Improvement:** Use differentiated cost data for new routes.

+### Relocation Proposal Limitations

+**Excludes Transition Costs:** One-time relocation and capital expenses were not considered.
+**Improvement:** Incorporate relocation and investment costs.

+**Simplified Last-Mile Delivery:** Model omits traffic and routing complexity.
+**Improvement:** Extend last-mile modelling with realistic urban delivery factors.

+**Static Customer Assignment:** Customers remain fixed to DCs post-relocation.
+**Improvement:** Allow dynamic assignment to optimise costs.

+### General Limitations

+**Deterministic Demand:** Customer demand is assumed fixed.
+Improvement: Introduce stochastic demand scenarios.

+**No Inventory Modelling:** Warehouses are treated as pure transshipment nodes.
+**Improvement:** Add inventory levels and holding costs to capture bottlenecks.

 ## Conclusion

+The optimisation of **DeliverEase Ltd.’s supply chain** demonstrates how data-driven modelling can significantly reduce **logistics costs** and improve network **efficiency**.
+By incorporating real-world **constraints** such as capacities, fixed and variable costs, and demand satisfaction, the model identified o**ptimal shipment flows** and highlighted opportunities for further savings through **route expansion** and **strategic relocation of facilities**.
+These results confirm the value of **mathematical optimisation** as a decision-support tool for supply chain management, while also pointing to areas for future enhancement, including demand uncertainty, inventory considerations, and more realistic last-mile delivery modelling.

 ## How to Use

-1. **Install dependencies**: pandas, matplotlib, numpy.
+1. **Install dependencies**: Pulp, pandas, numpy, matplotlib.
-2. **Load datasets**: use pd.read_csv() and adjust the file path/directory as needed.
+2. **Load datasets**: use pd.read_excel() and adjust the file path/directory as needed.

 ## Author
 Created by **Arsen Pankiv**